 Amina is responsible for the overall management and support of the SAC’s North American and Asian member base.
 She leads her team in delivering exceptional customer service, account management, member value and business development for the organization.
 Amina works with global members to increase adoption of the Higg Index and improvement of Higg scores through impact solutions.

 Trained as an architect, Amina has designed and managed construction of retail stores, skyscrapers, houses, hotels, and museums.
-She has a B.S. in Architectural Studies from the University of Illinois and a Masters of Architecture from the Massachusetts Institute of Technology.
+She has a B.S. in Architectural Studies from the University of Illinois and a Master of Architecture degree from the Massachusetts Institute of Technology.

 Julie is on the Product Team at the SAC and is responsible for building and maintaining product-related Higg Index tools, expanding data coverage, and improving data quality for Higg.
 This entails collaborating with SAC members, NGOs, governments, academic experts, contractors and the SAC staff to collect and disseminate data through Higg in ways that make sense to various member audiences.
 The focus is on building transparency into the environmental impacts produced in the footwear, apparel, and home textile supply chains.